Who can participate in Recollection Wisconsin?

 Why should my organization participate?

 Every organization has different needs, goals and outcomes in mind when it comes to a digital project.
-Some common reasons our partners cite for digitizing collections include:
+Some common reasons our Content Partners cite for digitizing collections include:

 - Reaching new audiences